alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > **Aside:** I'd encourage you to open your IDE and write a `Result` implementation without the use of AI.
 Think about its public API, then work backwards.
 Or you can peek at the code below, then write one the next day.

-Teaching implementation (don’t ship it; use *LanguageExt* or *CSharpFunctionalExtensions*).
-It’s intentionally minimalist and **intentionally unsafe around `default`/null**: it stores a `default` in the unused slot (don’t read it), and it doesn’t prevent `Ok(null)` / `Fail(null)`.
+> **Aside 2:** Teaching implementation (don’t ship it; use *LanguageExt* or *CSharpFunctionalExtensions*).
+It’s intentionally minimalist and **intentionally unsafe around `default`/null** to avoid confusion with other symbols, such as like `?` that have a different meaning in Rust.
+Additionally, it stores a `default` in the unused slot (don’t read it), and it doesn’t prevent `Ok(null)` / `Fail(null)`.
+It also does not catch exceptions.
+I could add those checks, but then it might be unclear what Result is.
 Real implementations either forbid nulls or make invalid access impossible/throwing, and validate arguments/returns in combinators.

-> Aside: Where is the “Unit” / “Return” / “Pure” method?
+> Aside 3: Where is the “Unit” / “Return” / “Pure” method?
 > For the monad `Result<_, TError>`, `Ok(...)` is **Unit/Return/Pure**. `Fail(...)` just constructs the error case.

 Here's the implementation for Result: